Points On License: Driving Licence Points And DVLA Check Help

 Road traffic solicitors confirm that most drivers misunderstand what their physical card actually shows.
 Get expert-backed guidance used by drivers who’ve successfully argued exceptional hardship and kept their licence.

-How Many Points To Lose Your License?
+How Many Points To Lose Your Licence?

 The totting up system is the mechanism by which the courts disqualify drivers who accumulate points across multiple offences.
 Once you reach 12 points, the court is required to disqualify you for a minimum of six months under Section 35 of the Road Traffic Offenders Act 1988.